JGRennison/OpenTTD-patches/README.md

 * Build and refit: [imported](http://www.tt-forums.net/viewtopic.php?f=33&t=35805) (added in v0.5.0)
   This has been modified to change the UI, and make it multiplayer safe.

+* Pause on savegame load if ctrl key is pressed. (added in v0.6.0)

 * Save/load and savegame format changes
   * Various changes to improve handling of savegames which use features not in trunk.